MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/concept-what-is-the-microsoftml-package.md

 [Cheat Sheet: How to choose a MicrosoftML algorithm](how-to-choose-microsoftml-algorithms-cheatsheet.md) provides guidance on how to approach the choice of an ML algorithm for your scenario.

-[R samples for MicrosoftML](sample-microsoftml.md) and [Python samples for MicrosoftML](../python/samples-microsoftml-python.md) show how to use pretrained models for sentiment analysis and image featurization.
+[R samples for MicrosoftML](sample-microsoftml.md) and [Python samples for MicrosoftML](../python/samples-microsoftml-python.md) show how to use pre-trained models for sentiment analysis and image featurization.